-Through Open Doors, teams consisting of survivor-mentors, regional advocates and clinicians will work hand-in-hand with law enforcement and community partners at every entry point where exploited and trafficked victims can be identified.
+Through the Open Doors Outreach Network, teams consisting of survivor-mentors, regional advocates and clinicians will work hand-in-hand with law enforcement and community partners at every entry point where exploited and trafficked victims can be identified.
 The Open Doors teams will stabilize, assess, support and refer victims to immediate and ongoing specialized services in local communities based on individualized, victim centered treatment plans.

 Frequently Asked Question: What is a Survivor-mentor?